Generalised Linear Models in Deep Bayesian RL with Learnable Basis Functions: Introduction

-To alleviate the above issues, we propose \textbf{G}eneralised \textbf{Li}near Models in Deep \textbf{B}ayesian \textbf{RL} with Learnable Basis Functions (\textbf{\nom}). \nom assumes a generalised linear relation between task parameters and features of the data, computed via learnable basis functions.
-Such modelling allows exact posterior inference and marginal likelihood to be computed, avoiding optimising the challenging ELBO objective.
-Furthermore, \nom generalises previous works such as \citep{harrison2018meta} in that \nom also performs inference on the noise, reducing the error of predictions in unseen tasks.
+To alleviate these issues, we propose \textbf{G}eneralised \textbf{Li}near Models in Deep \textbf{B}ayesian \textbf{RL} with Learnable Basis Functions (\textbf{\nom}). \nom enforces a generalised linear relation between task parameters and data features computed via learnable basis functions.
+This architecture circumvents variational inference entirely, permitting exact posterior inference and the computation of a closed-form marginal likelihood.
+Furthermore, by performing exact inference over the model noise, \nom naturally generalises previous works \citep{harrison2018meta} while reducing the error of predictions in unseen tasks.
+The permutation-invariance of \nom induced by the exact Bayesian update also allows seamless integration with both on- and off-policy RL algorithms.
+Moreover, \nom admits a closed-form identity relating $\mathcal{L}_2$ distances of task representations to kernel-based correspondence between task samples, with the kernels induced by the learnt basis functions.
+To our knowledge, this is the first such structural result for online deep BRL/Meta-RL: representations are not arbitrary embeddings but are tied directly to sample-level differences in the feature space the model itself learns.